ahaldane/Mi3-GPU/UserGuide.md

 Requirements:

- * Python3 with the scipy, numpy, and pyopencl modules, with a C compiler.
+ * Python3 with the scipy, numpy>=1.14, and pyopencl modules, with a C compiler.
  * OpenCL drivers, ideally accompanied by multiple fast GPUs
+ * To run examples: Biopython
  * For extra functionality: mpi4py

-This package supports [python "setuptools"](https://packaging.python.org/tutorials/installing-packages/) for installation.
-The simplest way to install using setuptools is to use `pip` to install from the cloned source directory:
+This package supports standard [python package installation](https://packaging.python.org/tutorials/installing-packages/).
+The simplest way is to use `pip` to install from the cloned source directory:

     $ pip install /path/to/Mi3-GPU